You’re excited that they’ve won some small scholarships, which you hope will help make a dent in the high cost of college.

 Sue is a parent in our Paying For College 101 Facebook group.
 Here’s what she had to say about Scholarship Displacement.

 “I was told that when we went for the financial aid meeting with the school my daughter now attends.

-I didn’t understand, for years we were told apply for every scholarship under the sun.
+I didn’t understand why for years we were told to apply for every scholarship under the sun.

 Most families want to put outside scholarships toward their EFC, but that’s not how schools handle it much of the time.

 What Aid Can Be Affected By Private Scholarships?

 Keep in mind that usually only need-based aid is affected.

 According to the National Association of Scholarship Providers, “Certain types of federal aid, such as the Federal Pell Grant, are not subject to the over-award regulations and are never reduced.”